BioStacks

 What dose to look for

-Clinical studies typically use 15–45 mg of iron.
+Clinical studies typically use 1545 mg of iron.
 15-25 mg for prevention/maintenance, 25-45 mg for deficiency treatment.
 RDA is 8 mg (men) / 18 mg (premenopausal women).
 Bisglycinate forms effective at lower doses due to 2-4× bioavailability.
-Supplements that fall short of this threshold are unlikely to match what clinical trials achieved.
+Products below this range may not deliver meaningful results.

 What form to look for

 Avoid ferrous sulfatecommon gi side effects.
 Avoid ferrous fumaratesignificant gi side effects.
 Avoid ferrous gluconatelow elemental iron (12%).
-For best results, choose iron bisglycinate (ferrochel).
+Look for iron bisglycinate (ferrochel) for better absorption.

 What the research says

-The clinical evidence for iron in energy is strong.
+Iron has strong clinical evidence for energy benefits.
 Essential for oxygen transport via hemoglobin; bisglycinate form has 2-4x better absorption than ferrous sulfate Learn more